castorini/anserini/docs/regressions-msmarco-v2-doc-dev.md

 # Anserini: Regressions for [MS MARCO (V2) Document Ranking](https://microsoft.github.io/msmarco/TREC-Deep-Learning.html)

-This page documents regression experiments for document ranking on the MS MARCO (V2) document corpus using the dev queries, which is integrated into Anserini's regression testing framework.
+This page describes regression experiments for document ranking on the MS MARCO (V2) document corpus using the dev queries, which is integrated into Anserini's regression testing framework.
+Here, we cover bag-of-words baselines.
 For more complete instructions on how to run end-to-end experiments, refer to [this page](experiments-msmarco-v2.md).

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-v2-doc-dev.yaml).